Ch3rry-Pi3/Portfolio/AI/LangChain/Deploy LLM as API with FastAPI/Project README.md

 ```

 ### 4. Create the `app.py` File
-This file initializes the FastAPI server.
+This file initialises the FastAPI server.
 It handles requests for generating essays and poems using OpenAI's GPT models and LLAMA2.
 The server provides the following endpoints:
 - `/openai`: Uses OpenAI models.
 - `/essay`: Generates essays.
 - `/poem`: Generates poems.